Gen-X Cops

 Gen-X Cops (特警新人類) is a 1999 Hong Kong action comedy film written, produced and directed by Benny Chan.
 The film stars Nicholas Tse, Stephen Fung and Sam Lee.

-South China Morning Post has called the film a "classic example" of "Hong Kong's new-style '90s action films that featured young actors, more special effects...and sub-par scrtipts".
+South China Morning Post has called the film a "classic example" of "Hong Kong's new-style '90s action films that featured young actors, more special effects...and sub-par scripts".
 The film went straight to rental release in the United States.
 It was followed by a sequel called Gen-Y Cops, also directed by Chan.

 Synopsis

 Jet fuel is stolen by weapons smugglers.
 The fuel is reacquired by the Hong Kong police but then once again stolen by a yakuza boss named Akatora who is trying to sell it with the help of Hong Kong thug Daniel.
 Three rebellious cops go undercover to find both the jet fuel and Akatora.
 They must use the criminal instincts that got them kicked out of the force to save Hong Kong from a devastating terrorist attack.